 This signed, dated drawing is titled: 'Scotch terriers at work on a Cairn in the West Highlands'.
 It shows rough sailors arriving at the rocky cliffs, one waving his cap, while others in kilts scramble down the broken rocks, following their terriers with primitive guns, as the prey slips between the rocks.
 In this pack of remarkably similar terriers that the artist called 'Scotch' Terriers, resemble a Cairn Terriers in type.

 White 'Scotch' Terriers c 1890

-Certainly different types of 'Scotch' terriers working in packs, were kept on the different estates throughout Scotland, These often included white terriers like those in the drawing on the right that are neither Scotch Terriers nor West Highland Whites.
+Certainly, different types of 'Scotch' terriers working in packs, were kept on the different estates throughout Scotland.
+Often these included white terriers like those in the drawing on the right that are neither Scotch Terriers nor West Highland Whites.
 Meanwhile, it was the MacDonalds' Terriers of 'Waternish' on the Isle of Skye that had the greatest influence on our modern Cairn.

 Cairn Terrier c 1910